aabeveridge/aabeveridge.github.io/courses/snca.md

   - R markdown

 ## Texts
+- Selected readings from *Diffusion of Innovations* and *Networks, Crowds, and Markets*

 ## Schedule
 All courses for the Cultural Analytics concentration maintain a 12 week schedule, and this allows the final 3 weeks (weeks 13-15) to be dedicated to workshops for the final projects in the course.
 The final projects act as the "final" for each course, but these projects also allow students to experiment with potential projects they may pursue during their Capstone for the MSIA program.